Purpose, Mission, and Values

 We show trust and respect for each other by telling the truth, and demonstrate honesty and integrity in our actions.

 We avoid having private conversations about each other or clients.
-Instead, we talk in person, and use tools such as Slack, Basecamp, and GitHub to communicate openly within a project, within thoughtbot, and publicly.
+Instead, we use tools such as Basecamp, Google Meet, and GitHub to communicate openly within a project, within thoughtbot, and publicly.

 We want to be able to choose our own tools and bring a respected voice to the way our projects are run.
-We are not in the room to take orders, we're in the room to collaborate and solve problems.
+We do what we do not to take orders, but to collaborate and solve problems.
 We insist on working for clients who trust our role and experience.

 We prefer transparency of information whenever possible.